Three wickedly smart things Joe Mantello taught us

 Savannah-Lee Mumford agrees.
 She is playing Sylvia in “The Women.”
 “It has been amazing to work that way, to be off book.
 You have a better grasp of your character, and Sylvia is quite a firecracker.”

 2. Express, not impress

 Directors want to see you, not a personality, Mantello explained to the students during a singing workshop.
 As performers, actors can so easily slip into a character.
 Characters are not always what a director wants to see.
 Don’t try to show them how you are, but who you are.

 “I was singing for him one of my favorite songs,” Mumford said, “and he asked me to sing something different so I just sat down and just sang instead of performed.
 He said he appreciated that so much more.”

-3. Have Stamina and Patience
+3. Have stamina and patience

 The larger-than-life guest artist told the Drama students that he forged his own work for the first six years.
-Partnering with fellow UNCSA alum Mary-Louise Parker and writer Peter Hedges, they started the Edge Theater in New York City.
+Partnering with fellow UNCSA alumni Mary-Louise Parker and writer Peter Hedges, they started the Edge Theater in New York City.

 He offers two words: stamina and patience.
 Have the stamina to stay in your acting and/or directing career for the long-haul.
 You’ll learn a lot through experience.
 Have the patience to roll with some of the rough days.

-“As a fourth year, learning about how much of his own work he did with his buddies from school for so long was inspiring,” said Emma Geer, who will be playing Marina in Pericles.
+“As a fourth-year, learning about how much of his own work he did with his buddies from school for so long was inspiring,” said Emma Geer, who will be playing Marina in “Pericles.”
 “He struggled in the early years and that was very calming for us to hear, I think.
 We hold ourselves to incredible standards for when we leave school, but Joe made me feel like life was waiting and it was going to be an incredible and unpredictable adventure.”